 - Long-Runner Line-up: This band is a Type 3.

-- Lyrical Tic: Its not uncommon to hear "aah"s in many of their songs.
+- Lyrical Tic: Hearing "aah"s in many of their songs is quite common.

 - Minimalistic Cover Art: Nowhere; its just a picture of an uncrested wave.

-- Sean Connery Is About to Shoot You: The cover illustration of Tarantula shows a hand pointing a revolver at the "camera", showing what listening to the album feels like.
+- Sean Connery Is About to Shoot You: On the cover of Tarantula is a hand pointing a revolver at the "camera", showing what listening to the album feels like.

 - Suspiciously Similar Substitute: "Seagull" swipes the bassline from "Taxman" by The Beatles; "Chelsea Girl" nicks the guitar melody from "Ticket to Ride".